vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 In a nuclear reaction moderated by the strong force in contrast to the weak force, there is conservation of the number of proton and neutrons (and thus the number of nucleons).
 There is also conservation of energy, momentum, angular momentum, and parity.

-Consider the T(P, x)R reaction with only, two products.
+Consider the T(P, x)R reaction with only two products.
 Neglecting electron binding energies, we have, for the energy balance in the reaction,

 <p align="center">
   <img src="https://latex.codecogs.com/svg.latex?m_Pc^{2}+m_Tc^{2}+T_P=m_Rc^{2}+m_xc^{2}+T_x" />
 </p>

-Note that since R and x may be complex nuclei, they could be formed in exctied states so that the values of m may be differrnt than the ground state masses.
-The Q value of the reaction is defined as the difference in mass energies of the products and reactants, that is ,
+Note that since R and x may be complex nuclei, they could be formed in exctied states so that the values of m may be different than the ground state masses.
+The Q value of the reaction is defined as the difference in mass energies of the products and reactants, that is,

 <p align="center">
   <img src="https://latex.codecogs.com/svg.latex?Q=(m_P+m_T-m_x-m_R)c^{2}=T_x+T_R-T_P" />